Deciding on keeping a rooster or not— that is a big question!

 Pros and Cons of Keeping a Rooster

 Keeping a rooster has several positive roles in a flock of chickens.

 - A rooster provides fertilization services to the hens in the flock.

 - He’ll serve as a guard and defender against perceived and actual danger.

 - Your rooster will seek out food for the flock and alert the other backyard chickens that he’s found something tasty.

 The facts of life for a backyard rooster

 As far as fertilization goes, keeping a rooster is necessary only if you want to hatch chicks or you want fertile eggs for the kitchen.
-Hens will lay nutritious eggs without having a rooster around.
+Hens will lay nutritious eggs without a rooster.
 A virile rooster will mate frequently with most or all the hens in his presence.

 If there aren’t enough hens to divide his time, he may wear them out.
 This can cause damage to the hens’ combs, necks, and backs from the rooster’s beak and spurs.
 Generally, a good minimum ratio is 8-10 hens per rooster.

 Guard roosters on premises

 Always watching over his backyard chickens, a vigilant rooster may appear to never rest.
 He’ll scan the sky and landscape for potential predators, warning the hens when he senses danger.
 While protection is a positive trait, some (but not all) roosters take it too far.
 If they become aggressive, they can injure adults and children by jumping or pecking at them.

 Keeping a rooster … He will check over food he finds before calling his girls to come and dine.
 Usually, he’ll stand back and let them get started before he begins to partake.
 On the other hand, he may fight for his share.
 He may also be aggressive toward a person carrying anything he thinks contains food.

 Good reasons to keeping a backyard rooster

 - Mate regularly with most or all of his hens, ensuring an ongoing supply of fertile eggs.

 - Protect his hens by alerting them to aerial and ground predators.